The Schluchsee is a reservoir in the Breisgau-Hochschwarzwald southeast of Lake Titisee.

 Due to the elevated location (around 900 meters above sea level) the water is relatively cool.

-The most famous villages around the Schluchsee are located on the north side of the lake, including the village of the same name Schluchsee, Seebrugg on the dam and Aha.
-The Drei-Seen-Bahn, the extended end of the Höllentalbahn runs from the Titisee train station along the northern shore of the lake to the Seebrugg terminus.
+The best-known towns around Schluchsee are on the north side of the lake, including the town of the same name Schluchsee, Seebrugg an der dam and Aha.
+The Three Lakes Railway, the extended end of the Höllentalbahn, runs from the station Titisee from the northern shore of the lake to the Seebrugg terminus.